Constitution of the Arts and Sciences Graduate Council of the Graduate School of Art and Sciences of Columbia University

 Section 1.
 All DRs are required to serve on at least one committee or serve as an external representative.

 Section 2.
-Standing committees include: Community Committee, Budget and Finance Committee, Quality of Life Committee, Alumni Committee, Events Committee, Master’s Affairs Committee.
+Standing committees include: Media Committee, Budget and Finance Committee, Inclusion and Engagement Committee, Quality of Life Committee, Alumni Committee, Events Committee, and Master’s Affairs Committee.

 Section 3.
 An indefinite number of ad hoc committees may be created as desired by the ASGC.
 Their membership shall be open to all interested students registered in GSAS.